-It is possible to remove load-bearing walls, as long as the load is carried by some other means (usually by a beam).
+It is possible to remove load-bearing walls, as long as that load is carried by some other means (usually by a beam).
 The previous owner of our house did not understand that basic concept, and thought it okay to remove studs in order to put in doorways, cut top plates to run plumbing, and simply remove walls without paying any attention to the structure.

 Is it a load bearing wall?